 For more than 40 years, Harlan Dodson has been helping people and businesses solve problems and plan for the future.
-Clients seeking general business advice, estate planning services, or representation in litigation count on his vast experience and track record of getting the job done.
+Clients seeking general business advice, estate planning services, or problem solving and advice generally count on his vast experience and track record of getting the job done.

 Dodson provides hands-on guidance for his clients, whether working with them to launch a business, structure a complex real estate deal, or draft a will.
 He learned this dedication from his attorney father.
 As he puts it, “My father understood that the profession of law is about helping people.
 Watching him, I learned that clients need someone who can not only draw up papers but who also can give practical advice on solving problems and preparing for the future.”